Coalport Area Coal Museum

 961 Forest Street

 (Contact us for a tour or special request)

-The Coalport Area Coal Museum is located in the large hallway of the Coalport Community Building at 961 Forrest Street in "Historic Coalport", Beccaria Township, Clearfield County, Pennsylvania.
+The Coalport Area Coal Museum is located in the large hallway of the Coalport Community Building at 961 Forrest Street in "Historic Coalport" (Beccaria Township, Clearfield County, Pennsylvania)

 Although there are currently no deep mines, there are a few coal strip mines still operating in our area.
 Spoil piles of local mines still dot the region, and, among other places, can even be seen directly behind the Coal Museum.
-Heading north on Forest Street, there's a large space where the former "Sunshine Mine" existed—as Coalport was one of the very rare communities which had a large working mine and tipple in the town center!
+Heading north on Forest Street, there's a large space where the former "Sunshine Mine" existed—as Coalport was one of the very few communities which had a large working mine and tipple practically in the town center!

 Coalport is one of the five municipalities making up the "Glendale Valley" region and is located three miles from Prince Gallitzin State Park and Glendale Lake.
-In April 2000, Coalport's downtown section had the honor of being named to the National Register of Historic Places—with 53 original buildings helping the town earn that distinction.
+In April 2000, Coalport's downtown section had the honor of being named to the prestigious National Register of Historic Places—with 53 original buildings helping the town earn that distinction.

 We're not just a 'brick & mortar' building that holds artifacts: our volunteers and curator are quite capable to help explain the bituminous coal mining industry in our region or help you find genealogy on hundreds of surnames from our local area.
 Stop by and check us out!